SWI's Framework - Averaging Up Stocks That Had Soared

 Caveats: I have a high degree of confidence that the destination is worthwhile (owning niche leaders) and that my path (selection process) to get there is directionally correct, so I worry very little over small market dips.

-Before you leave, I’d like to share a question from a member about my framework for averaging up positions that had run up a lot (10/11 positions have done this).
+Before you leave, I’d like to share a question from a member regarding my framework for averaging up positions that have run up significantly (10/11 positions have done this).

-Too long to read: I don’t wait until everyone thinks it’s cheap, and I try to balance making money and decision fatigue.
+Additionally, I don’t wait until everyone thinks it’s cheap, and I try to strike a balance between making money and avoiding decision fatigue.

 I hope you find the question and answer useful.
 I am a student of the market (not a slave to money) and welcome your feedback.